Last Updated: September 30, 2019

 Dishing out piping hot bowls of prawn noodles from as early as 7.30am, Da Dong Prawn Noodles can be found at the cross-junction between Marshall Lane and Joo Chiat Road.

 This humble little nook is managed by a trio of guys, all in their early 30s, who are second-generation hawkers in their own right.
 The current boss?
 31-year-old Watson Lim.

-With more than half a decade of history, Da Dong Prawn Noodles was founded by Mr Lim Kim Khoon, Watson’s father, in 1966.
+With more than half a century of history, Da Dong Prawn Noodles was founded by the late Mr Lim Kim Khoon, Watson’s father, in 1966.